Presidents: Warren Gamaliel Harding

 Harding was born in Blooming Grove; his parents could probably be politely described as the 19th-century equivalent of dirty hippies.
 Only with more religion.
 His dad was a farmer, a teacher and a homeopathic medical practitioner; his mom was also some kind of licensed doctor.
 Homeopathic medicine was a deeply respected field in the 19th century, but as we look back on them now, they were quacks.

 They weren't in Blooming Grove forever, as the family moved when his dad bought a newspaper in a nearby town.
 They didn't leave anything all that awesome to mark their stay, since dirty hippies very seldom live in 25-room mansions.
-Late in life, Harding acquired some of the land surrounding his birthplace, but he was too busy being a stumbling buffoon to do anything with the property before he died.
+Late in life, Harding acquired some of the land surrounding his birthplace, but he was too busy to do anything with the property before he died.
 So what's left?

 It's a sign, on someone's front yard.
 There's a flag pole there.
 I don't know who has responsibility for maintaining this stuff, but maybe the Ohio Historical Society kicks the homeowners a few extra bucks a month to mow the grass and make sure the flag hasn't caught fire.
 I was loitering for a few minutes, and no one ran out of the house with a shotgun to chase me off, so I'm guessing they don't get hassled about it all that much.